-Optional grant-writing workshops will be held for interested applicants on the following dates:
+Optional grant-writing workshops will be held for interested applicants.
+To find out more about

-For additional dates, locations, and times or to register for the free workshops, contact DATCP Grants Specialist Juli Speck at email@example.com or 608-224-5134.
+workshop dates, locations, and times or to register for the free workshops, contact Juli Speck at

 North Central Soybean Research Program (NCSRP) Request for Research Proposals for 2019/2020 (FY20) Funding